 We generally ship young crayfish that are anywhere from 2 to 4 inches in length.
 They will already be a brilliant blue color, but their color should intensify even more as the crayfish matures and grows larger.
 This crayfish may TEMPORARILY change color after molting, which may occur during shipping.
 If your crayfish is not blue and you find a molt in the bag or in your aquarium, do not worry - this is normal and the bright color should return in 2 weeks or less.

-We ship the crayfish in plastic cups with wet paper towels.
+We ship the crayfish in plastic cups bagged in water to help ensure they do not escape.
 These cups are injected with medical grade oxygen before they are placed in a box and shipped out.
-This method of packaging the crayfish has proven to be MUCH more successful than our previous method (shipping them in a bag full of water).
-This minimal-water method is how most aquatic companies ship their crayfish, so it is something we learned from companies much larger and older than us.
+This method of packaging the crayfish has proven to be MUCH more successful than our previous method (shipping them in a container with paper towel soaked in water).

-All Aquatic Arts brand plants and animals come with a 100% live arrival guarantee, plus free email support directly from the owners!
+All Aquatic Arts brand plants and animals come with a 100% live arrival guarantee, plus free email support directly from the highly educated customer service staff!
 All that we require is that you send us a clear, digital picture of the unopened bag of DOAs, and we will replace them free of charge.